 Central to everything that we do is that are museum scientists: we blend specimen-based approaches with cutting-edge tools that have emerged during the “Age of DNA”.
-Our work is focused on Neotropical ecosystems and the southern Great Plains.

 Matthew Miller is the Curator of the Ornithology at the Sam Noble Oklahoma Museum of Natural History.
 Our group has an academic home in the University of Oklahoma’s Department of Biology.